wsydney76/extras/ACTIONS.md

     - `data => {...}`
     - `(data, status, ok) => {...}`
 - `options` (Object, Optional): Additional settings for the request:
-    - `handleFailuresInCallback` (Boolean, default: `false`): Set to `true` if you want to handle `400` responses directly in the callback.
+    - `handleFailuresInCallback` (Boolean, default: `false`): Set to `true` if you want to handle `400` responses in the callback.
     - `timeout` (Number, default: `20000`): The number of milliseconds after which the request is aborted.
 Set to `0` for no timeout.
     - `logLevel` (String, default: `'none'`): Set to `'info'` to log responses for debugging purposes.
-    - `indicatorId` (String, default: `null`): The ID of the element to show/hide while the request is in progress.
+    - `indicatorSelector` (?String, default: `null`): A unique CSS selector of the HTML element to provide user feedback while the request is in progress, e.g. a spinner.
-    - `indicatorClass` (String, default: `'fetch-request'`): The class to apply to the indicator element while the request is in progress.
+    - `indicatorClass` (String, default: `fetch-request`): The class to apply to the indicator element while the request is in progress.

 ---